hachahbo/Philosophers_42/README.md

 ![thread vs process](https://github.com/hachahbo/Philosophers_42/assets/116384287/4e01bcde-eea7-4925-af0c-103f5669d060)

  Threads and processes are related in the sense that threads are typically created within a process and operate within the context of that process.
-Here are some important aspects of their relationship
+Here are some important aspects of their relationship .<br>
+  A process can have one or more threads of execution.
+Threads are lightweight units of execution that operate within the context of a process.
+They share the same memory space, file descriptors, and other resources of the parent process.